franciscod/telegram-twitter-forwarder-bot/README.md

 >You must add your mobile phone to your Twitter profile before creating an application.
 Please read https://support.twitter.com/articles/110250-adding-your-mobile-number-to-your-account-via-web for more information.

-Get a consumer key, consumer secret, access token and access token secret (the latter two are optional), fill in your `secrets.env`, source it, and then run the bot!
+Get a consumer key, consumer secret, access token and access token secret (the latter two are optional), fill in your `secrets.py`, source it, and then run the bot!

 ## Setting up cronjob